kshitij0318/TIQI-TAQA-Football-Stats-Manager/README.md

 ## Introduction

-This project is a FIFA team selection overlay designed to facilitate the process of selecting teams for FIFA matches.
-It provides users with an interactive interface to browse and choose from a variety of FIFA teams easily.
+This is a platform for football fans to view statistics and get information of their favourite football team playing in the premier league.

 ## Features